Mont Blanc (dessert)

 A Mont Blanc (or Mont-Blanc aux marrons) is a dessert of sweetened chestnut purée in the form of vermicelli, topped with whipped cream.
-It was created in nineteenth-century Paris.
-The name comes from Mont Blanc, as the dish resembles a snow-capped mountain.
+It was created in Paris in the nineteenth-century.
+The name comes from its resemblance to Mont Blanc.

 Summary

 Mont Blanc has been an autumn and winter favorite at Parisian pâtisseries, notably the Parisian tea shop Angelina.
-For a long time considered old-fashioned and heavy, it has become newly popular in the 2010s in a lighter form at trendy shops like Pierre Hermé, with many variations.
+For a long time considered old-fashioned and heavy, it became popular in the 2010s in a lighter form at trendy shops like Pierre Hermé, with many variations.

 History

-A dessert with three distinctive characteristics of typical Mont Blanc: sweet, made of chestnut purée in the form of vermicelli served as a mount or a ring, and heaped with whipped cream, existed by the mid-19th century.
+A dessert with three distinctive characteristics of typical Mont Blanc (sweet, made of chestnut purée in the form of vermicelli served as a mount or a ring, and heaped with whipped cream) existed by the mid-19th century.

 Chestnut purées

 Chestnut purées have a long history in Europe as a soup, porridge, or side dish for meats, especially in regions where chestnuts are a staple food.
 However, these dishes are not desserts, and are not served with whipped cream.